If you run an eCommerce business, you know that marketing is essential to attract website visitors and drive sales.

-- Taking 3+ photos of the same product at different angles.
+- Taking multiple photos of the same product from different angles.

 - Using a white background to allow the product to take center stage.

-- Edit your images to crop unwanted things (like a table in the background!).
+- Editing your images to crop unwanted things (like a table in the background!).

-The best examples for eCommerce product photography are fashion retailers.
+The best examples of eCommerce product photography are fashion retailers.

-Just take a look at this set of photos used by Missguided when selling one of their women’s dresses:
+Just take a look at this set of photos used by Missguided:

 Plus, they take product photography a step further and offer a video.
-That way, potential customers can have a 360-degree view, and know whether it’s the best dress for them.
+That way, potential customers can have a 360-degree view, interacting with the product virtually before making a purchase decision.

 4. Constantly Collect Customer Reviews

-Whether you’re selling large items (like SEO retainers) or small-ticket items (like greetings cards), people want to know they’re buying from a trustworthy brand before they even consider paying for it.
+Whether you’re selling large items (like SEO retainers) or small-ticket items (like greeting cards), people want to know they’re buying from a trustworthy brand before they even consider paying for it.

-But how can eCommerce businesses do this effectively, and scale it as their brand grows?
+But how can eCommerce businesses do this effectively and connect with customers to improve brand awareness?

 The answer’s simple: collect as many customer reviews as possible.

-It’s been found that 92% of consumers now read online reviews, and that figure is increasing year-on-year.
-No matter what you’re selling, your customers want to know that you’re:
+92% of consumers now read online reviews, and that figure is increasing year on year.
+No matter what you’re selling, your customers want to know that you are: